 In my 7 years of running a business so far, I have mentored hundreds of entrepreneurs each year.
 I have sought what makes them tick.
 I have been fascinated by why so many fail and remain down.
 Some of the reasons that consistently appear on my radar are things like :

 1. Lack of patience.
 Patience is a lost art.
 Not because we have become too quick and needy but more because the environment around us is moving so fast technologically and socially.
-Even in our best endeavor to be calm and gradual in our pursuits, there is a constrictive, suffocating need about us to move on, move fast, never settle and never rest.
+Even in our best endeavor to be calm and gradual in our pursuits, there is a constrictive, suffocating need for us to move on, move fast, never settle and never rest.

 4. Lack of obsessive focus or willingness to sacrifice.
 Seems mundane or obvious right?
 But think of this: the true world of business or entrepreneurship is not suits, champagne, tall buildings, money and business trips.
 That is a curated image Hollywood has fed you over the years.